Home

 Version 2 Here we use a delegate reference instead of a directly-specified lambda expression as the argument to Count.

-Result On .NET 5 in 2021, the delegate method version seems to be faster than a lambda Func call.
+Result On Windows .NET 8 in 2024, the delegate method version seems to be faster than a lambda Func call.

 Lambdas have unique syntactic rules.
 We had some help from the C# specification itself.
 We used lambdas with zero, one or many arguments, and with a return value.